formsbyair/Documentation/docs/_posts/2021-04-29-default-repeater-from-repeater.md

 &lt;&lt;[ForEach:RepeaterTag{Filter}]&gt;&gt;

 This is useful where you need to edit and extend the contents of a previous repeater, perhaps in a subsequent form stage.
-This is different to Linked Repeaters, which don't allow you to independently add or remove items.
+Linked Repeaters are similar but don't allow you to independently add or remove items.